Welcome

 Date: January to April 2024

 Although my personal style, such as it is, has little of what might be called refinement ("uncouth" was the alternative put forward by my freshman dorm roommate), my project work is freighted with the stuff.
 And working with the draftsman on the first concept was just a little too painful.
 For example, need to move and resize the skylight?
 That's an hour of back and forth.
 And refinements were needed.
 I took the plans shown in my last post to the Truss Guy at Appalachian Truss.
-Its a cool rural production facility nestled up a hollow off the Toe River in Yancy County, He went over the plans and did some preliminary truss designs.
+Its a cool rural production facility nestled up a hollow off the Toe River in Yancy County.
+He went over the plans and did some preliminary truss designs.
 He assured me that 2' high first floor trusses could span the space with no supports - a clear span garage would be so great! - so poof the support poles in the initial plans are gone.
 And he pointed out that structurally the stairwell in my plans was problematic for the second floor trusses.
 Here is the plan:

 To orient my discussion, and almost corresponding to reality, I'll use "north" to refer to the upwards direction in the drawing and the other compass directions accordingly.